equinor/appsec-fundamentals-authn-authz-cs/src/readme.md

 ### `aa-get-redirect-uri.sh`

 The script will return the dynamic redirect uri for the Codespace.
-This will be used bu the .env file for the client as well as in the app registration for the client.
+This will be used by the .env file for the client as well as in the app registration for the client.

 ### `aa-save-env-files-to-github-user-secret.sh`